ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

   GPUs, etc.) available as for the full simulation run even when running with `--no-start-simulation`.

-The content of the output is a **summary of the physical content of the simulated conditions** and the format is described :ref:`below <???>`.
+The content of the output is a **summary of the physical content of the simulated conditions** and the format is described :ref:`below <format-subsection>`.
 It is important to note that the structure of the content is aligned with its categorisation in the physical context and not (enforced to be) aligned with the internal code structure.

 .. note::